RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/Bohan-Ma/_index.md

     link: https://github.com/RhineGST
 ---

 I am currently working on my Bachelor's thesis at the [Formal Verification Group](/) under the supervision of Dr. Mingshuai Chen.
-My research focuses on the quantum computing and hybrid automata.
+My research focuses on quantum programming languages and hybrid system identification.
 I will join the group as a Ph.D.
 Candidate in September 2025.